By Vikki Bynum

 It was not whites who initiated the charges against Nancy Anderson.
 The three men who testified against her (one of them her kinsman, Ephraim Anderson) were free men of color.
 Although we know that ethnic differences, economic status, and who one associated with all contributed to conflicts among people of color, we don’t know the exact reasons that these men appeared to police social contact between a woman of their community and neighboring slaves.
 (11)

-Among whites, mingling between the races ended in death after Tom Peace, a white man, carried on a relationship with Tabby Chavous (Chavis), a free woman of color, for some ten years.
+Among whites, mingling between the races ended in death for Tom Peace, a white man, who carried on a relationship with Tabby Chavous (Chavis), a free woman of color, for some ten years.
 The fact that Tom regularly treated Tabby with the respect reserved for white women infuriated his brother, Dickerson Peace, who brought fornication charges against the couple in 1844.
 Undaunted, Tom and Tabby continued to attend public gatherings together well into the 1850s.
 When they appeared together at a neighborhood barbecue in 1854, an enraged Dickerson attacked and killed his brother.
 (12)

 The courts regularly sought to counter interracial relationships and, that failing, to control the lives and labor of mixed-race children born to such relationships.
 The long-term relationship between Susan Williford and Peter Curtis, discussed here and in Unruly Women, (pp. 88-93) demonstrated the stages of that control: first, the guilty party was charged with fornication.
 If the woman subsequently became pregnant, bastardy charges would follow.
 At some point, usually after the age of five, the bastard child, defined as an “orphan,” (i.e. lacking a legal father) would be apprenticed to a member of the community until age 21.
 By contract, these apprenticed children worked for their “masters” until adulthood, depriving them of their freedom and the affections of their parent(s).
 Their mothers, of course, were deprived of both their children’s affection and their labor—a crucial element of survival in the rural Old South.
+Her punishment by the courts also demonstrated the larger threat that personal as well as political alliances of class and race presented to slaveholding society.

 In part, the courts’ forcible apprenticeship of illegitimate children—many of whom were impoverished whites—to more prosperous members of the community prevented them from becoming economic and social burdens for county governments.
 By 1830, however, the system clearly provided a handy way to deny freedom to an increasing population of free children of color, at the same time claiming their labor for the white community.
 (13)